 Translating Clinical Findings for Legal Consumers

-Similarly, various formulations of the legal criteria for insanity require qualitative or quantitative determinations of either the nature of the functional legal impairment (e.g., ability to “know” or to “appreciate” wrongfulness of conduct) or the extent of impairment (e.g., categorically “did not know” vs. “lacked substantial capacity to know”) for which there is no clinical or scientific technology.
+Furthermore, the legal criteria for insanity require assessments of both the nature of the functional legal impairment (e.g., the ability to “know” or “appreciate” the wrongfulness of conduct) and the extent of impairment (e.g., categorically “did not know” vs. “lacked substantial capacity to know”).
+These criteria lack a scientific or clinical basis for precise translation.

-That there is no scientific basis for translating clinical findings into specific legal conclusions poses a challenge to forensic examiners who are often pressured by the attorneys, if not also the courts, to give conclusory opinions under the mantra of “reasonable medical (or scientific) certainty.”
-Mental health professionals have no “capacimeters” for determining whether the specific nature or extent of impairment in a given case is sufficient to excuse the defendant from his or her moral obligation to obey the rules.
-These constructs are legal terms of art that, in any individual case, have meaning only as expressed in the eventual social and moral judgment of the judge or jury when the verdict is reached.
-The status of an individual being legally insane (i.e., “not criminally responsible”) is a social construction that has no meaning prior to, or independent of, the jury’s pronouncement.
+The absence of a scientific basis for translating clinical findings into specific legal conclusions presents a challenge to forensic examiners.
+They may face pressure from attorneys and courts to provide definitive opinions based on “reasonable medical (or scientific) certainty.”
+However, mental health professionals do not possess instruments or methods, like “capacimeters,” to determine whether the specific nature or extent of impairment in a particular case is adequate to excuse the defendant from their moral obligation to obey the law.
+These constructs are legal terms of art, and their meaning is determined solely through the social and moral judgment of the judge or jury during the verdict.
+The legal status of an individual being “legally insane” (i.e., “not criminally responsible”) is a social construction that derives its meaning from the jury’s pronouncement and has no inherent meaning before or outside of this legal context.

 References: